Space Systems Engineering - Specialization

 Measurements and observations from space are of fundamental importance for physical sciences such as geophysics and astrophysics.
 As such, the development of scientific instrumentation and space-based systems is essential to provide high-quality data to increase knowledge about our world.

-Students following the specialization 'Space Systems Engineering' will learn how to design, develop, and qualify scientific space instruments and satellite systems and how to use advanced analysis methods and physical and mathematical modelling to ensure that these complex systems are compliant with mission requirements.
-Furthermore, these instruments and support systems (e.g. navigation, communication) need also to operate and perform efficiently in the harsh conditions of space for which verification techniques before launch into space are essential to be implemented.
+Students following the specialization 'Space Systems Engineering' will learn how to design, develop, and qualify scientific space instruments and satellite systems and how to use advanced analysis methods and physical and mathematical modelling to ensure these complex systems comply with mission requirements.
+Furthermore, these instruments and support systems (e.g. navigation and communication) also need to operate and perform efficiently in harsh space conditions, for which verification techniques before launch into space are essential to be implemented.

 Graduates will be able to contribute to the development of state-of-the-art instruments and support systems for use in extreme environments like space.
 Graduates may, for example, become key employees for commercial companies working with hi-tech systems like aerospace applications or space agencies such as ESA or NASA.